react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/testing.md

 _Note: This is a [state**ful** (or "smart") component](../understanding-react-boilerplate.md#src-app)_

-When rendered normally with the standard `ReactDOMClient.createRoot` function, this will be the HTML output (_Comments added in parallel to compare structures in HTML from JSX source_):
+When rendered normally with the standard `ReactDOMClient.createRoot().render()` function, this will be the HTML output (_Comments added in parallel to compare structures in HTML from JSX source_):

 ```html